-This vegan mushroom pie satisfies your hearty comfort food cravings with a creamy herb mushroom filling and a light gluten free pastry.
+This gluten free vegan mushroom quinoa pie satisfies your hearty comfort food cravings with a creamy herb mushroom filling and a light gluten free pastry.

 recipe originally published March 12, 2015

-Not only is this vegan mushroom pie just straight up comfort food, it is incredibly flavorful.
-Adding vermouth takes this pie to such a fragrant level of goodness, and instantly transports me to holidays.
-Mmm.
+Not only is this mushroom pie just straight up comfort food, it is incredibly flavorful.
+Vermouth adds an incredibly fragrant layer of flavor to this mushroom pie filling, and instantly transports me to the holidays.

 Follow spabettie on Instagram and tag us with #spabettie